QHedgeTech/cpp-elasticsearch/README.md

 The current version works on Linux/MacOS platform and is POSIX compliant without any dependency.
 The code may still be hacked to be used on other platform or with third party tools: any JSON parser, or libcurl for the connection for instance.

-Although the JSON parser and the HTTP connection classes are not the purpose of this project, they are provided so this project can work as a stand-alone tool.
+The JSON parser and the HTTP connection classes are not the purpose of this project.
+However, they are provided so this project can work as a stand-alone tool.
+They must be bug free  sufficient (if not optimal) for the elasticsearch client.